Generic Name: ciprofloxacin (oral) (SIP roe FLOX a sin)

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-What should I avoid while taking Cipro XR (ciprofloxacin)?
+What should I avoid while taking Cipro XR?

-Do not take ciprofloxacin with dairy products such as milk or yogurt, or with calcium-fortified juice.
-You may eat or drink these products as part of a regular meal, but do not use them alone when taking ciprofloxacin.
+Do not take Cipro XR with dairy products such as milk or yogurt, or with calcium- fortified juice.
+You may eat or drink these products with your meals, but do not use them alone when taking this medicine.
 They could make the medication less effective.

-Avoid exposure to sunlight or tanning beds.
-Ciprofloxacin can make you sunburn more easily.
+Cipro XR could make you sunburn more easily.
+Avoid sunlight or tanning beds.
 Wear protective clothing and use sunscreen (SPF 30 or higher) when you are outdoors.
-Call your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.
+Tell your doctor if you have severe burning, redness, itching, rash, or swelling after being in the sun.

 severe stomach pain, diarrhea that is watery or bloody;